joaoubaldo/dirshare/README.md

 > dirshare -c example.ini -r ~/Pictures

-Once dirshare is running, point your browser to its port.
+Once dirshare is running, point your browser to its port (default 6543).